 - Have gaps that let in ants, cockroaches, and other pests

 - Cause water damage, which is one of the worst possible outcomes from installation mistakes

 - Cause a back or knee injury.
 Unloading and installing large components can be challenging, and injuries can happen

 What is involved

-Most homeowners want to install new doors and windows to make their homes more energy efficient or change the style.
+Most homeowners want to install new windows and doors to make their homes more energy efficient or change the style.
 There are few tasks involved in such an undertaking, though: